telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/how-to/disable-dragging-runtime.md

 ---
-title: Enable/Disable dragging at runtime
+title: Enable and Disable Dragging at Runtime
-page_title: Enable/Disable dragging at runtime
+page_title: Enable and Disable Dragging at Runtime | Kendo UI Interactivity and UX
-description: How to enable/disable Kendo UI Draggable dragging at runtime
+description: "Learn how to enable and disable the Kendo UI Drag and Drop functionality at runtime."
+slug: howto_enableanddisabledraggingatruntime_intercativityandux
 ---

-# Enable/Disable dragging at runtime
+# Enable and Disable Dragging at Runtime

-The example below demonstrates how to enable/disable dragging at runtime.
+The example below demonstrates how to enable or disable the Kendo UI Drag and Drop functionality during runtime.

-In order to disable and/or enable the draggable functionality you may use a filter - initialize the draggable widget on the parent container and use filter to specify which items should be draggable.
-Change the class of the items in order to enable/disable them.
+To disable and/or enable the Kendo UI Drag and Drop functionality, use a filter&mdash;initialize the Kendo UI Drag and Drop functionality on the parent container and use filter to specify which items should be draggable.
+Change the class of the items to enable and disable them.

-#### Example:
+###### Example

 ```html
   <button id="btn">Enable/Disable</button>